Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 georgia tourist attractions Mestia

-The scenery is breathtaking… All around the steep ridges of verdant forests, striped by clear streams that descend vertical, almost like waterfalls, the highest peaks are covered with snow, the cows are everywhere.
+The scenery is breathtaking… All around the steep ridges of verdant forests, striped by clear streams that descend vertically, almost like waterfalls, the highest peaks are covered with snow, and the cows are everywhere.

-How sublime must this view had been, only a few decades ago!
-But tourism has not affected but superficially the charm of this ancestral settlement, the towers are dozens, dominating the village while highlighting its ancient fame of invincible.
+How sublime must this view have been, only a few decades ago!
+But tourism has not affected but superficially the charm of this ancestral settlement, the towers are dozens, dominating the village while highlighting its ancient fame of being invincible.

-A visit to the museum of Svani culture in Mestia, a branch of the national ethnographic museum helps giving a prospective of this though and proud people’s history.
+A visit to the Museum of Svani Culture in Mestia, a branch of the national ethnographic museum helps give a perspective of this tough and proud people’s history.
 There is a collection of icons of superb workmanship from the ninth to the nineteenth century.
 St. George skewering Diocleziano (in dragon form or in the form of Diocletian) is the absolute protagonist.
 And the weapons: rifles of a meter and a half, knives, and swords that are pieces of art.
-Musical instruments, clothing, jewelry and much more.
+Musical instruments, clothing, jewelry, and much more.

-Mestia is accessible by minibus from the city of Zugdidi, while getting to Ushguli requires hiring a driver and can be expensive for the budget traveler.
-But the etting of Ushguli is even more impressive and totally worth to be included in any itinerary of Georgia.
+Mestia is accessible by minibus from the city of Zugdidi while getting to Ushguli requires hiring a driver and can be expensive for the budget traveler.
+But the setting of Ushguli is even more impressive and totally worth being included in any itinerary of Georgia.

 Khaishi and Enguri Dam